with Daniel Steinberg, Matt Drance,

 What Will I Learn?

 How to create high-quality iOS apps from scratch.
-Through a series of guided instruction and over 25 hands-on coding exercises, you'll learn iOS development by creating 6 example apps.
-You'll not just know how to use the iOS SDK, you'll also understand why things are the way they are.
+Through a series of guided instruction and over 30 hands-on coding exercises, you'll learn iOS development by creating 7 example apps.
 Topics include:

 - Classes, objects, and methods